jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 when I'm testing in incognito a random search and recaptcha appears, I know my connection is distorted.
-At this point, data sent and received in my real time game will also be distorted, causing lagging.
+At this point, data sent and received in my real time game will also be distorted, causing lagging regardless of the ping.

 Another one is the connection itself.
 No matter how fast your WiFi technology is, still interference